snowex-hackweek/website-2021/book/tutorials/jupyter.md

 ### Example: Clone the fork of the website with the tutorials

-1. Go to the your user page on GitHub and select the 'website' repository.
+1. Go to your user page on GitHub and select the 'website' repository.

    The URL to clone the repository can be found after clicking on the green 'Code' button.